Ashish21CBT/ethereum-beg/README.md

 ## Overview

-IGT Token (Example) is a basic Ethereum token contract that demonstrates the concept of minting and burning tokens.
+My Token is a basic Ethereum token contract that demonstrates the concept of minting and burning tokens.
 The contract provides essential functions to manage the token's total supply and individual balances.

 ## Contract Details